percarlsen/cv/README.md

 University of Oslo<br/>
 **Teaching Assistant (August 2017 - December 2017)**<br>

-Assisting a group of ~50 students in the course _Biologically Inspired Computing_, covering topics such as classification, search, and optimization.
+Assist a group of ~50 students in the course _Biologically Inspired Computing_, covering topics such as classification, search, and optimization.
 <br><br>